13 Feb, 2013 | Netvantage in SEO

 - - S - -

-Search Engine – Software code designed to search for information on the World Wide Web and display it according to relevancy of a search query.
+Search Engine – Software code designed to search for information on the World Wide Web and display it according to the relevancy of a search query.
 Popular search engines today include Google, Yahoo!, Bing, and Baidu.

 SEM – Search Engine Marketing – A form of internet marketing that promotes websites by increasing their visibility in search engines.
 Encompasses both SEO and PPC marketing.